 Take one small school, deliver small class sizes – only 17 per class, that helps deliver some healthy GSCE and A level results.
-In 2017 for GSCES the results were A*-A (44%), and A*-B (69%), and A levels A*-A (63%) and A*- C (82%).
-This year (2017) 2 students gained places to Oxford and Cambridge so top-end students can be guided through in this non-selective environment.
+In 2018 for GSCES the results are A*-A, and A*-B (73%), and A levels A*-A (21%) and A*- C (75%).
+In 2017, 2 students gained places to Oxford and Cambridge so top-end students can be guided through in this non-selective environment.
 That said, there’s no question that the major selling point for Our Lady’s Abingdon is its pastoral care, judged ‘Excellent’ in what was otherwise mainly a ‘Good’ ISI report of 2016.

 There’s definitely a gentle, inclusive, family atmosphere here – unusually children are encouraged to come for two taster days to make sure they like the school and settle in well.
 The ethos is strongly anti-hothouse, and the head was upfront that pastoral care comes first and everything else follows.
 A few years ago I’m sure that view was unfashionable, but in the light of today’s stressed anxious children it’s becoming a selling point for the school.